 From the same team who bought you Belmondos Organic Market, Tanglewood Organic Sourdough Bakery and next door neighbour Café Le Monde is one of Hastings’ Street’s newbies – El Capitano Pizzeria & Bar.

-It doesn’t require a secret knock to enter El Capitano but the entrance is discreet.
+It doesn’t require a secret knock to enter El Capitano but the entrance is discreet for Hastings Street.
 Look for Betty’s or Café Le Monde and your almost there.
 Click your heels 3 times, up the sweeping stairs and hey presto!
 I don’t think we’re in Noosa anymore Toto.

 El Capitano is more Key West than Hastings Street and it works: White stucco walls, nautical knots, maritime paraphernalia and a long, curved timber bar with a tropical vibe.
 Never known how to make a pirate hat?
 Instructions are on the kid’s menu.
 The crowd is a mix of families, couples and those up for a big night.